SkylineCommunications/SLC-AS-Kata-Swarming/README.md

-# SLC-AS-Kata-Swarming
+# Tutorial - Getting started with Swarming

-Automation scripts used in the 'Getting started with Swarming' kata tutorial
+See [here](./Kata Swarming/Kata Swarming/CatalogInformation/README.md) for more info.